 After hand and/or wrist surgery you will also require treatment by a hand therapist.
 A hand therapist is an occupational therapist or physiotherapist who has undergone special training in hand therapy.
 This treatment may include exercises, dressings and compression therapy and custom splinting.
 We will discuss these costs with you prior to surgery.
 Hand therapy costs and consumables (such as off-the-shelf splints) may be claimable back through your private health insurance depending on your level of ancillary cover.

 Please contact your health insurer to determine what will be covered to avoid potentially significant unexpected out-of-pocket costs.
 Some health insurance policies have exclusions for plastic surgery (which would mean that you are not covered for in hospital services), others have exclusions for emergency treatment if you did not seek medical care within a specified time frame after the injury (usually within 24-72 hours) and most individuals have a health insurance that has an "excess" that is payable for a hospital admission.

 How do I claim a rebate for my surgery?

 Once your surgery has been completed you can take your receipt to Medicare; once Medicare has assessed your claim you can take your documentation to your health fund, or you can complete a two way claim form.
-Generally health funds will not pay a rebate on items that are not eligible for a Medicare rebate.

 If you have reached the Medicare Safety Net for this calendar year you may receive a much higher rebate than we calculate.